AlbertFaust/hello-world/Curriculum-Vitae/README.md

 ------------
 <h3 align="center">
-Curriculum Vitae / Résumé
+Curriculum Vitae / Resume

 </h3>
 <p align="center">
-This is a place where I will be keeping an up-to-date version of my CV / Résumé.
+This is a place where I will be keeping an up-to-date version of my CV / Resume.
 </p>
 ------------
 GitHub Flavored Markdown: <a href="https://github.com/AlbertFaust/hello-world/blob/master/Curriculum-Vitae/cv.md">cv.md</a>